Huegoxaga/notes/os/macos.md

   - can be found at `/Library/Developer/CommandLineTools/usr/bin`
   - Command from the tools will be available at `/usr/bin`
 - run `xcode-select --install` to install
+  - Reinstall this tool when see `invalid active developer path (/Library/Developer/CommandLineTools)` error after OS update
+  - `xcode-select --reset` if install command not working
 - Located in `/Library/Developer/CommandLineTools`
   - run `sudo rm -rf /Library/Developer/CommandLineTools`, then `sudo xcode-select --install` to update, if update option does not show up in System Preferences
 - Xcode includes this command-line tools.
 If it is installed on your system separately, uninstall the command-line tools.